appiapay/manta-python/docs/protocol.rst

  Manta Protocol
 ================

-Manta Protocol is designed to be a safe, crypto agnostic, privacy friendly payment platform.
+Manta is designed to be a safe, crypto agnostic, privacy friendly payment protocol.

 Glossary
 ========